2025 Alpine Skiing World Cup – Men's overall: Finals

 The finals in all disciplines were held from 22 to 27 March 2025 in Sun Valley, Idaho, United States.
 Only the top 25 skiers in each World Cup discipline and the winner of the Junior World Championship in the discipline, plus any skiers who have scored at least 500 points in the World Cup overall classification for the season, were eligible to compete in the final, and only the top 15 finishers earned World Cup points.

 Not a single racer had earned points in all four events during the season, but Loïc Meillard was competing in his first downhill of the season at finals, and if he placed in the top 15, he would achieve that goal.
-However, a combination of fresh snow in the morning and high winds in the evening forced the downhill finals to be cancelled, thus handing the discipline crown to Odermatt (his fourth, matching his 2024 total) and also locking up a Swiss podium sweep (with von Allman second and Monney third) -- while simultaneously ending Meillard's chances to score in the fourth discipline.
+However, a combination of fresh snow in the morning and high winds in the evening forced the downhill finals to be cancelled, thus handing the discipline crown to Odermatt (his fourth, matching his 2024 total) and also locking up a Swiss podium sweep (with von Allmen second and Monney third) -- while simultaneously ending Meillard's chances to score in the fourth discipline.
 The next day, though, the bad weather had moved on, and in a significant upset in the super-G, 23-year-old Austrian Lukas Feurstein won his first World Cup race -- and Austria's first World Cup victory in the entire men's 2024-25 World Cup season in any discipline.
 In giant slalom, Meillard won by almost a second over his teammate Odermatt, with Kristoffersen third, thus allowing Meillard to gain 40 points on Kristoffersen and leaving him 35 points behind in the race for second, with only one event -- slalom -- to go.
 However, for all intents and purposes, the drama concerning the runner-up to Odermatt ended after the first run of the slalom, when Meillard finished over 1.5 seconds behind the leader and almost that far behind Kristoffersen; even though Meillard recovered to post the fastest second-run time, he still finished just behind Kristoffersen (in 5th, with Kristoffersen 4th) and had to settle for third place on the season; the slalom itself was decided by only 0.03 seconds in favor of Kristoffersen's teammate Haugan (his third win of the season) over Noël.